 - We contribute pre-production compostable food scraps to the College's organic garden.

 - All other compostable waste from the Marketplace & Green Bean is diverted to local compost facilities, destined to become mulch.
-Compostable items include paper, cardboard, disposable flatware, some to-go containers as well as pre-and post-consumer food waste.
+Compostable items include paper, thin cardboard, disposable flatware, some to-go containers, and pre-and post-consumer food waste.

 - Marketplace and Tiger Cooler disposable knives, forks & spoons are BioTuf vegetable-based products, fully compostable.
-Hot cup lids are also compostable.
+Most hot cup lids are also compostable.

-- The Marketplace sandwich/deli station uses bio-degradable corn-based disposable take-out containers and compostable sandwich wrap.
+- The Marketplace sandwich/deli station uses bio-degradable corn-based disposable take-out containers, compostable bags, and compostable sandwich wrap.